-The SDP will create a "convenience" directory containing links to the volumes for each instance named /p4.
+On all SDP machines, a /p4 directory will exist containing a subdirectory for each instance, and each instance named /p4.
 The volume layout is shown in Appendix A, SDP Package Contents and Planning.
-This convenience directory enables easy access to the different parts of the file system for each instance.
+This /p4 directory enables easy access to the different parts of the file system for each instance.